EsriUK/os-data-hub/README.md

 To use the APIs in your apps you first need to sign up for the service.
 Information about how to do this can be found on the [OS Data Hub Plans & Pricing](https://osdatahub.os.uk/plans) page.
 See the [getting started guide](https://osdatahub.os.uk/docs/wfs/gettingStarted) for more information on setting up an API Project and obtaining a API key for use in your applications.

-Each sample contains all the code required to work.
-You just need to replace the `INSERT_API_KEY_HERE` text with your API key.
+To get the samples to work replace the `INSERT_API_KEY_HERE` text with your API key.

 ## Further resources and examples